AI Glossary

 Autoencoder

-A neural network architecture that learns to compress data into a lower-dimensional representation and then reconstruct it
+A neural network architecture that learns to compress data into a lower-dimensional representation and then reconstruct it.

 autoencoderneural networkdimensionality reduction+1

-Autonomous Systems
+Autonomous Systems (AS)

-Systems capable of operating independently without human intervention, making decisions and taking actions based on their environment
+Systems capable of operating independently without human intervention, making decisions and taking actions based on their environment.

 autonomous systemsroboticsAI+2